BenAigre/igem_straubing/docs/about.md

 Our team combines diverse expertise from chemical biotechnology, bioprocessing, biogenic energy utilization, and business exertise—reflecting the unique interdisciplinary and international character of our campus.
 This diversity is our strength, enabling us to approach complex scientific challenges from multiple perspectives and develop holistic, innovative solutions.

-### TUM Straubing Campus
+### Technical University of Munich Campus Straubing

 <div class="grid" markdown>

-The TUM Campus Straubing for Biotechnology and Sustainability is an Integrative Research Institute of the Technical University of Munich, uniquely positioned at the intersection of natural sciences, biotechnology, engineering, and economics.
+The Technical University of Munich (TUM) Campus Straubing for Biotechnology and Sustainability is an Integrative Research Institute of the Technical University of Munich, uniquely positioned at the intersection of natural sciences, biotechnology, engineering, and economics.
 Located in Straubing—the region of renewable resources—our campus is at the heart of developing and scaling biotechnological processes.

 ![tumcs](img/tumcs_ma.png){ align=right }